claygod/coffer/README.md

 - [x] remove the Save method
 - [x] when a transaction returns new values ​​in the report
 - [x] in tests check return value
-- [ ] start numbering with large digits, say with a million, or a billion (more convenient for sorting files)
+- [x] start numbering with large digits, say with a million, or a billion (more convenient for sorting files)
 - [ ] all public methods give a correct description-comment
+- [ ] return error and warning in Create method

 ### Copyright © 2019 Eduard Sesigin.
 All rights reserved.
 Contacts: <claygod@yandex.ru>